mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 If all was successfull you should find a directory */root/automation/solution*

 Edit */root/automation/solution/main.py* and set the connection variables for the assigned cluster.
+Make rue the values are within quotes(**""**):

+- USER:  Cluster Admin user name
+- PASSWD: Cluster Admin user password
+- IPADDRESS: Cluster IP Address

 Be sure to comment **v2** imports and functions as shown below:

 .. code-block:: bash